AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

     oiiotool multipart.exr --colorconvert lnf aces -o out.exr

 In this example, only the first subimage in `multipart.exr` will be color transformed and output to `out.exr`.
+Any other subimages in the input will not be used or copied.

 Using the `-a` command tells :program:`oiiotool` to try to preserve all subimges from the inputs and apply all computations to all subimages::